severalnines/docs/components.rst

 	GRANT ALL PRIVILEGES ON *.* TO 'cmon'@'127.0.0.1' IDENTIFIED BY '{mysql_password}' WITH GRANT OPTION;

-For each managed database server, on the managed database server, grant all privileges to cmon at controller's ``hostname`` value (as defined in CMON configuration file) on each of the managed database host:
+On every managed database server, grant all privileges to cmon at controller's ``hostname`` value (as defined in CMON configuration file) on each of the managed database host:

 .. code-block:: mysql